GEOGHRAPHY OF PAKISTAN

 water pollution from raw sewage, industrial wastes, and

-agricultural runoff; limited natural fresh water resources; a majority of the population does not have
+agricultural runoff; limited natural fresh water resources; a majority of the population

 access to potable water; deforestation; soil erosion; desertification